 How do you know which fertilizer is best for your plants?

 Water-soluble plant food is another name for this.
 It’s combined with water before being used to water the plant.
-Liquid fertilizer promotes the growth of larger flower plants while also providing a simple and effective method of nourishing both the plant and the soil.
+Liquid fertilizer promotes the growth of larger flower plants while providing a simple and effective method of nourishing the plant and the soil.

 This fertilizer is strewn across the soil.
 It’s more efficient for pre-plant application and easier to store.